nats-io/nats-site/content/blog/nats-cli-intro.md

 ### About the Author

 R.I.
-Piennar is a long-time NATS Maintainer and a member of the engineering team at [Synadia Communications](https://synadia.com).
+Pienaar is a long-time NATS Maintainer and a member of the engineering team at [Synadia Communications](https://synadia.com).

 Questions?
 Join our [Slack channel](https://slack.nats.io) or email [info@nats.io](mailto:info@nats.io).